-It was a strange marketing ploy but soon you'll be able to order it online or in store.
+It was a strange marketing ploy but now you can order it online or in store.

-- In fact you can now pre-order the 2nd generational model in either a black or white color.
+- In fact you can now order the 2nd generational model in either a black or white color.

 I know Amazon doesn't like to release numbers/stats for their items, but you can guess how well the first gen sold based on the amount of reviews and how quickly it was out of stock.

 Those who pre-ordered the first model a month before its launch (March 31, 2016) were fortunate to receive it early though there remain limitations on how many you could purchase.

 That limit was one per order and two per customer, but that's no longer be the case.